-In many workers’ compensation cases, the injured worker, the employer, or insurance carrier may desire an “independent medical examination” or “second opinion.”
+In many workers’ compensation cases, the injured worker, the employer, or insurance carrier may desire an “independent medical examination” (IME) or “second opinion.”
 This generally occurs when the one of the parties is dissatisfied with the current physician’s diagnosis, prognosis, or care plan.
-The Georgia Workers’ Compensation Act does provide the employer or insurance carrier the power to compel an injured worker to an independent medical examination (IME) by a physician of the employer or insurance carrier’s choosing.
+The Georgia Workers’ Compensation Act provides the employer or insurance carrier the ability to compel an injured worker to an IME by a physician of the employer or insurance carrier’s choosing.
 See, O.C.G.A.
 34-9-202 (a).
-While the “IME” may suggest that the physician is an impartial and “independent” doctor, they are likely experts hired by the insurance carrier.
-These physicians are well-known to the insurance company and are “hand-picked” as their opinions are likely to favor the employer or insurance companies’ position.
-These IME’s may include testing, physical or psychiatric examinations.
-The employer and insurance carrier must provide written notice at least 10 days prior to the IME and advance payment of travel of expenses.
-Unfortunately, the law does not specify how many IME’s the employer or insurance company can send an injured worker to during a case.
+While the IME may suggest that the physician, handpicked by the insurance company, is an impartial and “independent” doctor, they are not.
+These doctors are generally known to the insurance company as being hostile to the injured worker and being skeptical about work injuries as a whole.